Beeswax Candles: The Natural Alternative

 Read more →

-My Beekeeper Class Part 7 - Maintaining a healthy Hive
+My Beekeeper Class Part 7 - A Healthy Hive

 Beekeeping Class

-My Beekeeper Class Part 7 - Maintaining a healthy Hive
+My Beekeeper Class Part 7 - A Healthy Hive

 Bees get sick too, everything from diarrhea to constipation.
 Just as every parent must eventually deal with a sick child, every beekeeper must know what to do when his or her bees aren't feeling so well.
 So during my last class, we talked about the most common bee ailments.
 Knowing what healthy brood looks like makes it easier to identify anything that doesn't seem quite right in the hive.
 Healthy cell caps are slightly raised and show the same color depending on the age of the cell.
 The bees do their best to maintain a healthy hive.
 If they...